Consensys/uport-audit/review.md

 		https://github.com/uport-project/uport-proxy/issues/5

-		JC:

 Since proxy.sol is the highest priority, it should have much more tests, possibly even bordering on the paranoid.

-		Seems there should be tests like the following, as well as mixing combinations of them:
+		Potential tests include the following, as well as mixing combinations of them:

-		different owners, including an external account, owner is transferred to 0, owner is transferred to address of proxy itself, external owner transferred to a contract, a contract owner transferred to an external account differentdestination like 0, the owner itself, the proxy itself different value, including negative, and 1 wei proxy's balance is <, =, and > than value different data, including length 0, 1, 2, some intermediate length, some large length
+		* different owners, including an external account, owner is transferred to 0, owner is transferred to address of proxy itself, external owner transferred to a contract, a contract owner transferred to an external account
+		* differentdestination like 0, the owner itself, the proxy itself
+		* different value, including negative, and 1 wei
+		* proxy's balance is <, =, and > than value
+		* different data, including length 0, 1, 2, some intermediate length, some large length

 * Coverage Rating: **good**